-Once per year, fall or spring semester, each instructor will complete the Course Assessment Report form and submit it to Tammy Riggin, Assessment Committee Co-chair, at tammy.riggin@lrsc.edu.
+Once per year, fall or spring semester, each instructor will complete the Course Assessment Report form and submit it to Tammy Riggin - tammy.riggin@lrsc.edu.

-Submitted By: Semester: Course: Identify course objective and student learning outcomes assessed duri and measureable: ing this process that were meaningful Specify the General Education Goal(s) assessed during the process.
+Submitted By: Semester: Course: Identify course objective and student learning outcomes assessed during this process that were meaningful and measurable: Specify the General Education Goal(s) assessed during the process.
 Indicate the assessment technique used to measure student learning.
 Describe the system used to compile and analyze the data.
-Identify the changes that were or will be implemented in the curriculu improve learning. m and /or teaching methods to Detail how the assessment data was used to improve student learning
+Identify the changes that were or will be implemented in the curriculu improve learning. ım and /or teaching methods to

+Detail how the assessment data was used to improve student learning.
 APPENDIX C